javascripter/nanocss/README.md

 All styles are generated at runtime, eliminating the need for complex build processes and allowing for flexibility.

-### Performance Considerations

-NanoCSS is designed with performance in mind:

-- The `create` function does most of the heavy lifting outside of the render cycle.
-- The `props` function is optimized for fast merging during rendering.
-- CSS variables are used to create a small initial stylesheet, reducing the payload size.

 ### Server-Side Rendering

 NanoCSS works out of the box with SSR and RSC setups.
 The generated styles are included inline with your HTML, improving First Contentful Paint times.